Latent protein trees: H1N1/H3N2 viral challenge

-From Table~\ref{tb:hxnx_nf} we see that nearly half of the IGs ended up with a protein label different to annotation.
-In real data this is not so surprising as the chances of miss-annotation considerably increase due to systematic effects, post-translational modifications, measurement error and alignment induced miss-labeling.
-As an example, consider the problem of aligning batches H1N1, N3N2$_1$ and N3N2$_2$.
-Initially, the three batches have different sets of notations that need to be matched to conform a common annotation set.
-We use the alignment algorithm described in \citep{lucas12a}.
-From the 4670 IGs included in the model, only $36\%$ of them shared annotation, whereas for the remaining $64\%$ IGs, annotation was transferred from one of the batches to the other two.
-This means that more than half of the IGs are more prone to miss-annotation due to alignment.
-From the set of 2220 IGs (47\%) that kept the label from annotation nearly half of them are part of the set of IGs with H1N1/H3N2 shared annotation, suggesting that IGs annotated simultaneously in all sets tend to be more reliable than those labeled by label transfer.
-The identity of the model on the other hand, indicates that 82 latent proteins match annotation when labeled by consensus of their IG members.
-Having 82 (78\%) unique latent proteins implies that some proteins exist in multiple instances. \modded{For example, we have identified 6 versions of \lp{APOB-H} (the most commonly identified protein in the data) all of them with disparate profiles}.
-Figure~\ref{fg:purity} shows the composition of all latent proteins. \modded{For each latent protein (column), we tabulate and sort the labels of its IG members (rows)}.
+From Table \ref{tbhxnxnf} we see that approximately half of the IGs ended up with a protein label different from their annotation (\textit{confusion}).
+Possible explanations for this include systematic effects, post-translational modifications, measurement error and alignment induced mislabeling.
+In this example, consider the problem of aligning batches H1N1, N3N2$_1$ and N3N2$_2$.
+Initially, the three batches have different sets of annotation that need to be matched to create a common annotation set.
+We use the alignment algorithm described in \citet{lucas12a}.
+From the 4670 IGs included in the model, annotation was transferred from one of the batches to the other two in $64\%$ of the cases.
+This means that more than half of the IGs are more prone to miss-annotation due to the challenges of aligning between data sets.
+We found that a disproportionate percentage of peptides that retained their label from annotation after model fit are from the set of IGs with H1N1/H3N2 shared annotation.
+This suggests that IGs annotated simultaneously in all sets tend to be more reliable than those labeled by label transfer.

+The identity of the model, on the other hand, indicates that 82 latent proteins match annotation when labeled by consensus of their IG members.
+The remaining latent proteins represent cases of duplicate representation of particular proteins.
+For example, there are 6 latent proteins associated with \lp{APOB-H} (the most commonly identified protein in the data), all of them with disparate profiles.
+Figure~\ref{fgpurity}(a) shows the composition of all latent proteins.

+For each latent protein (column), we tabulate and sort the labels of its IG members (rows).
 Darker colors represent proportions closer to 1.
 The first row is used to compute the consensus to determine identity.
-The red bar indicates wether the most frequent IG in a given latent protein is represented by less than 30\% of the IGs assigned to it.
-The top bar shows in dark the 82 identified proteins.
-All in all, we see that for most latent proteins, the most frequent IG has an important contribution and that no latent protein has IGs from more than 17 different labels.
-Besides, we see correlation between the identified proteins and the proportion of their most frequent IG.
+The red bar indicates whether the most frequent IG in a given latent protein is represented by less than 30\% of the IGs assigned to it.
+The top bar shows in dark the 82 latent proteins that match their initial annotation.
+For most latent proteins, the most frequent IG has an important contribution and no latent protein has IGs from more than 17 different labels.